german-gonzalez/networkingworkshop/Lab1Instructions.md

 ## Building the Transit Gateway

-### 1. Create the transit gateway
+### 1. Create the Transit Gateway

 * Give it the AS number `65000`
 * **Enable** DNS support and auto-accept shared connections
 * **Disable** default association and propagation

-### 2. Create transit gateway attachments
+### 2. Create Transit Gateway attachments

 * Create attachments in both the boundary and private VPCs
 * Make sure the attachment in the boundary VPC is placed in the **private** subnet, with IP range `192.168.2.0/24`

-### 3. Create and populate the transit gateway route table
+### 3. Create and populate the Transit Gateway route table

 * Create a main route table, with a name like `MeshRouteTable`
 * Associate both attachments with that route table
 * Either propagate both attachments to that route table, or enter routes in the table for the appropriate VPC CIDR ranges
-* Add a **default route** to the transit gateway route table, pointing to the boundary VPC attachment
+* Add a **default route** to the Transit Gateway route table, pointing to the boundary VPC attachment

 > [!TIP]
 > A default route is a route entry that tells a routing table 'if you don't have a specific match for this packet, then send it on this way'.
 The standard way of expressing a default route in IP is to set the route to 0.0.0.0/0, and point this towards the next hop where you want the packet to go.